Jorge Soler Player Props: Marlins vs. Cubs

-The Miami Marlins, including Jorge Soler (.171 on-base percentage in past 10 games, 123 points below season-long percentage), take on starting pitcher Drew Smyly and the Chicago Cubs at Wrigley Field, Saturday at 2:20 PM ET.
+The Miami Marlins and Jorge Soler (.351 slugging percentage over his past 10 games, including two homers), battle starting pitcher Hayden Wesneski and the Chicago Cubs at Wrigley Field, Sunday at 2:20 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Cubs.
+He racked up two hits (going 2-for-3 with a home run and an RBI) in his most recent game against the Cubs.

 Jorge Soler Game Info & Props vs. the Cubs